 1. Four Day Week

-School will meet Monday-Thursday from 8 am to 3 pm, with Fridays being a day for students to pursue their own interests.
+The Oaks School meets Monday-Thursday from 8 am to 3 pm, with Fridays being a day for students to pursue their own interests.
 With the rise of travel sports and competitive dance, cheerleading, or theater, students spend many hours with extracurricular activities.
 We believe there are great values to be learned from these opportunities.
 Creating an extra day gives breathing room for busy families and allows students more time to develop their gifts.
-Older students can use the day for ACT prep, visiting colleges, or part-time jobs.
+Older students use the day for ACT prep, visiting colleges, or part-time jobs.
 In the fall of 2018, we offered a theater class, music class, and gymnastic class on Fridays for students to pursue these interests.

 2. Limited homework

-Students and teachers at The Oaks School will work hard during the day, while knowing that evenings will be free to enjoy time with family and engage in sports, music, dance, and other extracurricular activities.
-While students may occasionally need to study for a test or read books at home, teachers will not burden students (or parents) with homework at night.
-We will accomplish this by making the most of time during the school day.
-Students will have 90 minute class blocks for math and language arts daily.
+Students at The Oaks School work hard during the day, while knowing that evenings are free to enjoy time with family and engage in sports, music, dance, and other extracurricular activities.
+While students occasionally need to study for a test or read books at home, teachers do not burden students (or parents) with homework at night.
+We accomplish this by making the most of time during the school day.
+Students have 90 minute class blocks for math and language arts daily.
 This gives time for students to learn a new concept, complete the work for that day, and then review the concept using a variety of games and activities.
-Science and history will be taught in 90 minute blocks on two days per week.
-Areas such as art or music will be integrated into the core subjects of math, language arts, science and history instead of taking an hour per day or week for these Students can use evenings and Fridays to pursue special interests, so class time can be used to adequately cover academic areas.
+Science and history are taught in 90 minute blocks on two days per week.
+We constantly remind students of the importance of working hard during their 90 minute class time.
+Teachers monitor work during class time to make sure all students are engaged and completing assignments.
+Students learn the skill of focusing for an extended time and are pleased with the results that come from consistent hard work.

 3. Spiritual Growth Through Daily Chapel Services

-Students will start each day with a 30 minute chapel service that includes worship and time to connect with God.
-Students will grow spiritually as they learn to bring concerns to God and find His help.
+Students start each day with a 30 minute chapel service that includes worship and time to connect with God.
+Students grow spiritually as they learn to bring concerns to God and find His help.
 If a student has a prayer need, students can ask a peer or teacher to pray for that need.
-Chapel will also create leadership opportunities for students to lead a prayer, help with worship, or share publicly about something God is doing in their lives.
 Our ultimate goal for chapel is for students to discover who God is, and how they can know Him more in everyday life.
-Chapel will set a positive tone for the rest of the school day and help create a culture where students honor and respect each other.
+Chapel sets a positive tone for the rest of the school day and helps create a culture where students honor and respect each other.
 Teachers are encouraged during this time too.
 It's definitely the best way to start our school day!

 4. Encouraging and Supportive Teachers